spencer741/dockerized-dotnetcore-tcp-proxy/README.md

 ## Program Documentation

 ### General Notes
 This program is a higher level barebones implementation of a TCP Proxy server, using HTTP only.
-I wrote and deployed this in a few hours, so open any issues for improvements / bug fixes we can make :)
+I wrote the core code and deployed this in a few hours, so open any issues for improvements / bug fixes we can make :)

 This is written in C# utilizing .net core.

 Since Microsoft provided a class around the socket layer (named “TcpClient” along with “NetworkStream”), they were used to simplify a standard sockets implementation.

-In the code, the daemon spawns a new thread that is dedicated to handling the new client, not a new process.

 ### Program Deployment
 I have wrapped this .net core program in a Linux docker container and deployed to an Azure Container Instance for cloud hosting.